Feat-FeAR/logSpace/content/docs/setups/hugo.md

 __Mind the slashes!__
-Never include a leading slash to locate the source file when using the `relURL` function, otherwise the resulting URL will be incorrect when the `baseURL` includes a subdirectory!
+Never include a leading slash to locate the source file when using the `relURL` function, otherwise the resulting URL will be incorrect when the `baseURL` includes a subdirectory (such as those you are assigned to by default when deploying through __GitHub Pages__!)!
 See documentation about [`relURL`](https://gohugo.io/functions/urls/relurl/) and [`urlize`](https://gohugo.io/functions/urls/urlize/).
 {{< /hint >}}